Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Pet Boarding Tips + Checklist To Take Along!

 Recent Blog:

 As the holidays approach, you may be travelling to places where your furry friend can’t accompany you.
-Make sure you know what pet boarding will cost and what to consider, to make the experience as stress-free as possible (for the both of you).
+Make sure you know what to consider when it comes to pet boarding to make the experience as stress-free as possible (for the both of you).

-The prospect of deciding between kennels vs pet sitters vs other types of boarding for your beloved dog or cat can be stress inducing for pet owners who want the best for their fur children.
+The prospect of deciding between kennels vs pet sitters vs other types of boarding for your beloved dog or cat can be stress-inducing for pet parents who want the best for their fur children.
 These tips will help make the process a little easier and ensure you have peace of mind when your pet is boarded.
+We’ve also added a checklist at the bottom of this article so you’re more equipped with what to look for.

 Weighing up the cost of pet boarding services is an important consideration.
 You want to find a quality facility that you can afford.
 Don’t go for the cheapest option, make sure you’re sending your fur friend to a reputable kennel or cattery.